GeorgieWeaver/GeorgieWeaver.github.io/cv.md

 ### Education and Qualifications

-2017 – present, MSc Geographical Information Systems, University of Leeds
+2017 – present		MSc Geographical Information Systems, University of Leeds
+-	Data Visualisation and Analysis: working with ArcGIS to explore the various tools that are provided and the analysis that can be carried out, creating maps and visualisations.

+-	Core Programming for GIS: learning the Python programming language, and gaining an understanding of how computer coding can be used with data analysis.

 2014 – 2017, BA Geography (2:1), University of Leeds